- Entertainment and Media

 Movie is one of the most popular entertainments in the world.
 It is easily affordable for the whole family for a 2-hour escapism to a fantasy realm of make-believe where anything is possible.
 The movie business brought in around 32 billion dollars worldwide in 2010.
-United States was the biggest movie making country with a third of the box office receipts.
+United States was the biggest movie making country with a third of the world's box office receipts.
 Movie making has evolved from:

 - the silent films of the 1900s